Part II: Explaining reason and

 discovered, ifever it is indeed possible to discover any relevant

-truths that science normally searches for, can be roughly split
+science normally searches for, can be roughly split into 2 kinds

 - Those that come as necessary consequences of conceptual